kentomisawa/donainvest/README.md

 Social workers can raise funds with [this protocol](https://github.com/kentomisawa/lfico), therefore everyone can easily offer tokens.

-### Fundraising And Income
+### Donation And Investment

 Integrating donation and investment is a great way for social organizations to fundraise.
-Social projects can not only raise funds but also earn income on this platform, moreover, users pay and invest money not only for social organizations but also for themselves.
-The combination of temporary funding with income and self-oriented incentives with altruism is exponentially powerful.
+Users pay and invest money not only for social organizations but also for themselves.
+The combination of self-oriented investment and altruistic donation is exponentially powerful.

 ### Connecting To Capitalism